design-hub-arc/AutoCADDrawingChecker/README.md

 * Change AppPane to GUIController type of thing
 * Separate front end from back end
 * finish DrawingCheckerProperties
+* What is "angle" in autocad?
+Is it 2-d or 3-d?

 ## Helpful Links
 * [Excel Library](https://poi.apache.org/apidocs/4.1/)